-Jeff Vinik became the owner of the Tampa Bay Lightning on March 3, 2010 and the Tampa Bay Storm on January 13, 2011.
+Jeff Vinik purchased the Tampa Bay Lightning on March 3, 2010 and the Tampa Bay Storm on January 13, 2011.
 Vinik is the Chairman of the Lightning and the Storm, and serves as the Lightning’s Governor on the NHL’s Board of Governors.

-Upon purchasing the two teams, Vinik, 52, pledged to make each organization “world-class,” creating a first-rate fan experience while putting together teams that the Tampa Bay sports fans would be proud of in and outside the Times Forum.
-He promptly hired Steve Yzerman, Hockey Hall of Famer and Stanley Cup Champion, as Vice President and General Manager of the Lightning, named lauded sports executive Tod Leiweke as the Chief Executive Officer of the two teams and Tampa Bay Times Forum and then hired future Pro Football Hall of Famer and Super Bowl Champion Derrick Brooks as President of the Storm.
+Upon purchasing the two teams, Vinik, 54, pledged to make the Lightning organization "world-class," creating a first-rate fan experience while putting together a team of which Tampa Bay sports fans would be proud of.
+He promptly hired Hockey Hall-of-Famer and four-time Stanley Cup Champion Steve Yzerman as vice president and general manager, and then named lauded sports business executive Tod Leiweke to be the chief executive officer of the two teams and the Tampa Bay Times Forum.
+He then hired future Hall of Famer and Super Bowl Champion Derrick Brooks as President of the Storm.

-The transformation of the organization began with a series of announcements off of the playing surface, demonstrating Vinik’s desire to create a world-class organization.
+The transformation of the organization began to take shape shortly with a series of announcements off of the playing surface demonstrating Vinik’s desire to create a world-class organization.
 Vinik detailed a vision that included teams inspired by championship values; an organization committed to Tampa Bay, giving back through leadership, mentoring and charitable contributions; and a state-of-the-art venue.

 Tod Leiweke - Chief Executive Officer